The Dotenv Component¶

 PHP has a lot of different implementations of this “pattern”.
 This

-implementation’s goal is to replicate what source .env
+implementation’s goal is to replicate what source .env would do.
+It

 tries to be as similar as possible with the standard shell’s behavior (so